JunYuHuang/INFO4235-Project/README.md

 - Add additional loading screen from initial startup
 - Update LoadingDisplay to use a animated, rotating icon or jpeg image
 - Add SQLite functionality for saving data to local persistent storage
+- Optimize storing of search results in Redux
+- Add alert for clear user data on SettingsScreen